 Annabella qualified as a solicitor in 1996 and has worked in London as an employment lawyer at an international law firm and in London and Moscow as an in-house lawyer with a major oil company.
 Her current responsibilities include Training, Compliance and HR.

-Emma has worked for 1st Homecare since its inception in 2010 and has worked both as a carer and also as our care co-ordinator.
-She is now Finance Manager covering both offices with responsibility for bookkeeping and payroll.
+Emma has worked for 1st Homecare since it was set up in 2010.
+She has worked both as a carer and also as our care co-ordinator.
+She is now Finance Manager covering both offices, with responsibility for bookkeeping and payroll.

-Belinda joined us in 2015 to help with the office administration where her work covers the recruitment process and the paperwork involved with all the care visits that we make.
+Belinda joined us in 2015 to help with the office administration.
+Her work covers the recruitment process, the paperwork (online or in paper format) for the care visits that we make, updating training records, administration relating to care records, and other administrative duties.

-Chantelle has been promoted from Senior Carer to Branch Manager in April 2017.
-She has 6 years experience in both domiciliary care and in care for those with learning disabilities.
+Chantelle was promoted from Senior Carer to Branch Manager in April 2017.
+She has 6 years' experience in both domiciliary care and learning disabilities.

 Sam joined us in March 2017 and has 14 years experience in care - both in the private sector and with Oxfordshire County Council.